Resistance Band Training workout routine

 Do a few sets of squats, lunges, or other lower body exercises targeting the glutes and hamstrings:

 With a band around your ankles, stand with your feet shoulder-width apart.
 Keeping your back straight and eyes forward, squat down as if you will sit in a chair.
 Make sure to go all the way down and keep your weight on your heels.
 Drive-up through your heels to return to the starting position.
+For more see here

-How to make lunges
+How to do lunges

 With a band around your ankles, step forward with one leg and squat down.
 Make sure to go all the way down and keep your weight on your front heel.
 Then, Drive-up through your front heel to return to the starting position.
 Repeat with the other leg.